-6. The proposed development project 1s consistent with the Design Standards and Guidelines (sections 13.11.070 through 13.11.076), and any other applicable requirements of this chapter.
+6. The proposed development project is consistent with the Design Standards and Guidelines (sections 13.11.070 through 13.11.076), and any other applicable requirements of this chapter.

-This finding can be made, in that the proposed farm operation will be of an appropriate scale and type of design that will enhance the aesthetic qualities of the mounding properties and will not reduce or visually impact available open space in the surrounding area.
-The Corralitos Road frontage is to be landscaped with a continuous row of Fern Pine (Podocarpus grucilior).
+This finding can be made, in that the proposed farm operation will be of an appropriate scale and type of design that will enhance the aesthetic qualities of the surrounding properties and will not reduce or visually impact available open space in the surroundingarea.
+APAC recommended that the Corralitos Road frontage be to be landscaped with a continuous row of Fern Pine (Podocarpus gracilior).
+Staff recommends that the north edge of the buildings be landscaped with a continuous row of Fern Pine or other species acceptable to the Urban Designer, preferably chosen from the County's Recommended Agricultural Buffer Planting List.